 12 September 2007

 It's been a bit of an Ian McEwan whirlwind for me these past few days.
 After reading a few good reviews and then seeing the trailer for Atonement, I decided that I had to see it as soon as possible but, as I am me, I had to read the book first.
-Fortunately, my landlord had a copy for me to pilfer borrow and I ploughed through it on Sunday night and Monday morning and it was well worth the effort.
+Fortunately, my landlord lent me a copy and I ploughed through it on Sunday night and Monday morning and it was well worth the effort.

 I enjoyed Enduring Love, although it was a little too unsettling even for me, and enjoyed parts of Saturday but had always been put off by Atonement, which I assumed (from the cover) was a war story and my GCSE (1914-1939 and 1945-1973) and A-level (16th Century Europe) history syllabuses meant I never learned much about this period nor acquired much of an interest for it.
 To some extent, Atonement is a war story but that isn't really the point.